michaellihs/jenkins-swarm/README.md

     docker image build --no-cache -t michaellihs/jenkins jenkins-master/

-Optional: push image to Docker registry:
+(optional) Push image to Docker registry:

     docker image push michaellihs/jenkins

+**ATTENTION: if you push an image to Docker registry, Swarm will always download image from registry, local changes are ignored until you push them!**

 Building the Jenkins data image